Apples made for Minnesota

 Fruit Acres Orchard, just outside of La Crescent, Minnesota, endured two hail storms this summer—one in June and one in July.
 The two storms damaged the young fruit on the branches.
-Ralph Yates, Fruit Acres’ owner, reckons the loss to be 78 to 88%, depending on the area.
+Fruit Acres is owned by the Archie Skemp family and the Ralph Yates family.
+The Yates family has managed the orchard over the years.
+Ralph Yates reckons the loss to be 78 to 88%, depending on the area.
 The apples may still come to fruition, but they’ll be marked and dinged by the hail impact—not market quality.

 “So we’ve had to pull in our horns a bit this year,” Ralph says.
 He’s driving us over the ridge of the orchard, pointing out damage as we go.
 “We’re taking care of as many customers as possible.
 We’re checking every apple for damage as we pick.
 It’s a difficult harvest for us.”